 Support canes can also be found in white.
 These are used by those who need a support cane to get around and also have a visual impairment.
 You can check out a couple different support cane styles from Ambutech.

-American Council of the Blind: “The History of the White Cane“
+Philip Strong, ACB office of pedestrian safety: “The History of the White Cane“

 American Printing House for the Blind (APD): “Richard Edwin Hoover“